Train Tickets Netherlands: How To Buy Yours?

 OV Pay is nothing more than using your contactless debit or credit card to travel.

 Tap your card before you enter the platform, and tap again when you leave the platform at your departure station.
-But you can’t travel first class or get an off-peak discount.
+It seems perfect, but you can’t travel first class or get an off-peak discount.

-In other words, the NS website is always the right choice, with all options available to you, including discounts, and first class, and easier to use than the app.
+In other words, the NS website is always the right choice, with all options available, including discounts, first class, and easier to use than the app.

-Below, I will walk you through how to use it step by step, including how to get the lowest prices.
+Below, I will walk you through using it step by step, including how to get the lowest prices.

 How To Book a Ticket On The NS Website